Careers

 Duties and Responsibilities:

-7. Facilitate interprofessional communication among students and all members of the health care team.
+- Facilitate interprofessional and intraprofessional communication among students and all members of the health care team.

-9. Collaborate with nursing staff in gaining assistance and access to learning experiences for the students.
+- Collaborate with nursing staff and other health care providers in gaining assistance and access to learning experiences for the students.

-10. Foster discussion and debate about clinical learning among students during post conferences
+- Foster reflection and discussion about clinical learning among students during post clinical conferences

-11. Provide students with ongoing verbal feedback about their progress with meeting the clinical practice expectations for the course.
+- Provide students with ongoing verbal feedback about their progress meeting the clinical practice expectations for the course.

-12. Complete and submit an online written final clinical evaluation of each student that highlights students’ learning and progress with meeting the clinical practice expectations for the clinical placement.
+- Provide written midterm and online written final clinical evaluations of each student that highlights their learning and progress with meeting the clinical practice expectations for the clinical placement.

 Qualifications:

-2. Minimum of 2-3 years of current and relevant clinical experience (acute care nursing)
+- Minimum of 2-3 years of current and relevant clinical experience (pediatric acute care nursing and/or pediatric rehabilitation nursing).

 Note to Graduate Students: